 From these reports, (if they are available in the market you compete in) pull out the key points and summarize the analysts’ take on your competitors’ strengths and weaknesses.
 Across reports, you may find commonalities.
 Look for those.

 Here is an example of a battlecard built using a Gartner magic quadrant analyst report information on Okta.

 In industries where analyst reports don’t exist, turn to other trusted sources for industry reviews.
-There may be other bodies that conduct market reviews or customer review sites which hold a wealth of insight into how users perceive the strengths and weaknesses of your competitors’ products.
+Market reviews or customer review sites hold a wealth of insight.
+You can find out how users perceive the strengths and weaknesses of your competitors’ products.